 In 2015, all of the venues for informing producers, crop consultants, aerial applicators, and local ag-suppliers continued to be used during moth activity for these three moth species.
-The Panhandle IPM twitter account (https://twitter.com/txpipm) and the Texas Panhandle Pest

-Update newsletter have proven to be good methods for distributing the moth activity information because of others, like Mr. Kerry Todd, re-tweeting the message and Russell French forwarding the newsletter to his client list.
+The Panhandle IPM twitter account (https://twitter.com/txpipm) and the Texas Panhandle Pest Update newsletter have proven to be good methods for distributing the moth activity information because of others, like Mr. Kerry Todd, re-tweeting the message and Russell French forwarding the newsletter to his client list.
 Still the most important method of distributing the moth activity information is through the County Extension Agent.
-Each agent has their way of distributing the information.
+Each County Extension agent have their own way of distributing the information.
 Some make and receive phone calls while others send out emails and newsletters and others by word of mouth.
 Mike Bragg, County Extension Agent for Dallam and Hartley Counties, set up a text list using his cell phone to text crop consultants and others each week at a specific time with that weeks' moth counts.
-What happened was the consultants and others were expecting to receive the moth count information at the designated time.
+What happened was the consultants and others were expecting to receive the moth count information at the designated time and if Mr. Bragg was a little late reporting the consultants would call him for the information.